Drawing on a repertoire from the 17th and 18th centuries, as well as contemporary works, the ensemble designs a unique program for each concert.

 The period instrument ensemble Satyr’s Band was initiated by a young group of musicians who met while studying in The Netherlands.

 Since the group’s formation in 2006 they have performed regularly together across Europe and Australia.
-One of their current areas of interest is Italian music from 16th and early 17th century Italy.
+One of their current areas of interest is Italian music from the 16th and early 17th century.
 Their performance of this repertoire involves diminutions and improvisation, using a range of renaissance wind instruments with harpsichord and organ.

-Through their careful selection of familiar and unfamiliar repertoire the group employs all the possibilities of instrumentation available to them with ease.
+Through their careful selection of familiar and unfamiliar repertoire the group employs all the possibilities of instrumentation such as recorders, shawms, dulcians and harpsichord/organ with ease.
 Different levels of improvisation are incorporated into the ensemble’s performances, adding liveliness and spontaneity to virtuosic instrumental music.